unicoderns/orm/docs/fields/index.md

 }
 ```

-### Secret
+### Secured

-Secret field, will be returned **ONLY** if the model you query is on unsafe mode, this will prevent leak of sensitive information by mistake even if that field is added later on the development process.
+Secured field, will be returned **ONLY** if the model you query is on unsafe mode, this will prevent leak of sensitive information by mistake even if that field is added later on the development process.

 ## Property